otaviojava/money-api-book/en/chapter4.md

 }
 ```

 The reference implementation specifies two ways for creating a formatter.
-The first option is  creating it through a query builder or `Locale`, and the second option is `MonetaryAmountFormatSymbols` which is similar to `java.text.DecimalFormat`. `MonetaryAmount.parse` method provides an overload that accepts `MonetaryAmountFormat` as a parameter as shown below.
+The first option is to create it through a query builder or `Locale`, and the second option is `MonetaryAmountFormatSymbols` which is similar to `java.text.DecimalFormat`.
+The `MonetaryAmount.parse` method provides an overload that accepts `MonetaryAmountFormat` as a parameter
+ as
+shown below.

 ```java